gatblau/onix/ansible/modules/readme.md

 | **attrValid** | a map of key-value pairs for searching | no |
 | **state** | *'present'* to create/update the item type; or *'absent'* to delete the item type. | no (default to *present*) |

-<a name="import"></a>
+<a name="ox_import"></a>
 ### [ox_import](../modules/ox_import.py)

 This module imports the configuration data in a json file.

-It is convenient when a set of configuration data has to be imported at once, particularly when such data can be templated using for example the [Ansible template](https://docs.ansible.com/ansible/latest/modules/template_module.html) module before posting it to the CMDB.
+It is convenient when a set of configuration data has to be imported at once, particularly when such data can be templated using for example the [Ansible template](https://docs.ansible.com/ansible/latest/modules/template_module.html) module before posting it to the database.

 Use it as follows:

 ```yaml
 - name: import configuration
   ox_import: